 Choosing Between Vinyl, Fiberglass and Concrete In-Ground Pool Liners

 Before you sign a contract to install a swimming pool in your backyard, it’s important to know what the best in ground pool liner is for your needs.
-While many pool contractors have passionate views on the best pool liner type, the right pool liner for you depends on your priorities and your budget.
+While many pool contractors have passionate views on the best pool liner type, the right pool liner for you depends on your priorities and your budget and that’s something our pool contractors San Antonio team understand very well.

 Vinyl Pool Liners

 Vinyl pool liners are the best option if your initial budget is less than $35,000.
 They’re available in a wide range of colors and styles, so you can choose one that complements your house.
-These pool liners are also a great choice for areas with a heavy freeze-thaw cycle because it is less likely to crack than concrete.
+These pool liners are also a great choice for areas with a heavy freeze-thaw cycle because it is less likely to crack than concrete since this temperature level can easily make a crack in concrete pool.

 Unfortunately, vinyl is also the least durable pool liner option.
 Many contractors don’t recommend vinyl pool liners if you have dogs or young kids in your family because of the possibility of accidentally damaging the lining.
 Also, after 5-10 years of use, you should expect to pay to approximately $4,000 to replace the liner.